SeRAlab/Robust-and-Accurate-UV-map-based-Camouflage-Attack/README.md

 python setup.py install
 ninja -f  build/temp.linux-x86_64-cpython-39/build.ninja
 python setup.py install
+cd ..
 conda env update --file environment.yml
 ```

-Dowdload the YOLO-V3 weight from [here](https://github.com/ultralytics/yolov3/releases/download/v9.5.0/yolov3.pt) and put it into src folder.
+Dowdload the YOLO-V3 weight from [here](https://github.com/ultralytics/yolov3/releases/download/v9.5.0/yolov3.pt).
+Put it into `src` folder and rename it to `yolov3_9_5.pt`

-After train the adversarial camouflage, you can see how camouflage like with the code in src folder.
+After train the adversarial camouflage, you can see how camouflage like with the code in `src` folder.
 ## Dataset:
 The multi-weather dataset for adversarial camouflage generation can get [here](https://pan.baidu.com/s/17LdfDcGt3aZygN84JCP46Q?pwd=ir65)
 Update path in src/data/carla.yaml.

 ## NRP-weight:
 We offer the NRP-weight that can be used directly.
-It can get [here](https://pan.baidu.com/s/1iKtlv44Uq_1YcQyLH0SSlQ?pwd=e17m)
+It can get [here](https://pan.baidu.com/s/1iKtlv44Uq_1YcQyLH0SSlQ?pwd=e17m).
+Put it into 'src/NRP_weights/' folder.

 ## Run: